Physics-informed neural networks for gravity currents reconstruction from limited data: Physics Informed Neural Networks for flow reconstruction

 The neural network $\mathcal{N}$ is composed of $8$ hidden layers with $250$ neurons and the Swish activation function~\cite{swishramachandran2017searching} is used for each hidden layer, while no activation function is applied on the output layer.
 The hyperbolic tangent activation has been considered as well but it leads to slightly less accurate results.

 Among the hyperparameters introduced specifically by the PINN paradigm, the weight coefficients $\omega_\text{data}$ and $\omega_\text{bc}$ play an important role with respect to predictions accuracy.
-As in~\cite{espresso}, constant values are considered and in the following we have $\omega_\text{data}=500$ and $\omega_\text{bc}=1$ unless otherwise specified.
+As in Ref.~\onlinecite{espresso}, constant values are considered and in the following we have $\omega_\text{data}=500$ and $\omega_\text{bc}=1$ unless otherwise specified.

-The stochastic Adam optimizer~\cite{kingma2014adam} is employed for solving \eqref{eq:optprob} : the weights and biases are computed iteratively with a gradient update (i.e., $\Theta_{n+1} = \Theta_{n} - \eta \nabla_{\mathcal{B}} \mathcal{L}$) on a subset $\mathcal{B}$, called a batch, of a given training dataset $\mathcal{D}$.
+The stochastic Adam optimizer~\cite{kingma2014adam} is employed for solving \eqref{eq:optprob}~: Glorot normal initializer~\cite{glorot2010understanding} is employed to initialize the biases and the weights that are computed iteratively with a gradient update (i.e., $\Theta_{n+1} = \Theta_{n} - \eta \nabla_{\mathcal{B}} \mathcal{L}$) on a subset $\mathcal{B}$, called a batch, of a given training dataset $\mathcal{D}$.
 One training round over the dataset is called an epoch.
 The learning rate is initially $\eta=5 \times 10^{-4}$ and as the training progresses, is lowered by mean of an exponential decay scheduler.
 The final learning rate is $\eta=10^{-5}$ when training is stopped after $300$ epochs.
 We use a batch-size $|\mathcal{B}|$ of $4096$ and the network is trained with an Intel Xeon W2295 4.6Ghz CPU and a NVIDIA RTX A6000 GPU.